FridayOrtiz/timebase/paper/paper.md

 ## Direct Access

+There are instances where manufactuer or vendor hardware enforces the time source to be used.
+Numerous reasons for this includ user experience, respecting the public ntp pool available resources, and uncertainty with device deployment.
+In the instances where an appliance or embedded device is deployed to a customer network, the possibility exists that there are no available time servers, the version of time server is incompatable, or a customer may want to avoid dependancy on their network resource for the device.

-In direct access, devices in a secure network synchronize their clocks directly via NTP to a trusted, publicly available, pool.
-Any information that the NTP server can pack into an NTP reply may reach devices inside this network.
+In direct access, devices with the network synchronize their clocks directly via NTP to a pre-configured time source.
+Any information that the NTP server can embed into an NTP reply may reach devices inside this network.

+//TODO add image and figure out the latex figure numbering scheme

 ```
 Placeholder for direct
 access image / diagram.
 ```
-**Figure 3.** The Direct Access NTP scenario, where clients in a secure inner network are allowed direct access to NTP pool servers.
+**Figure 3.** The Direct Access NTP scenario, where clients in a secure inner network are allowed direct access to a pool of NTP servers.

-[^stratum]:  In NTP, a stratum is a layer of devices that are the same distance from a reference clock.
-Reference clocks, considered a source of truth, are at stratum layer $0$.
-Servers that rely on reference clocks are at stratum layer
-$1$, and so on.
-In our DMZ scenario, if public pools are at stratum $1$, then the DMZ NTP server is at stratum $2$, and internal devices are at stratum $3$.

 # Covert Channel Implementation